Uzbekistan: 13 Days on the Silk Road

 Registan square

-• Registan Square, Shah-i-Zinda Mausoleum Street, Tamerlan’es largest mosque, and more with the help of this local guide’s audio tour.
+• Registan Square, Shah-i-Zinda Mausoleum Street, Tamerlane’s largest mosque, and more with the help of this local guide’s audio tour.
 We split the tour up into two days; only mornings because it was so hot.

 • Go back at night and sit on the steps overlooking Registan Square.
 The people of Uzbekistan are some of the friendliest we’ve met on our travels and will stop to chat with you.
 There is also a fun light show that happens after sunset.

 • We met another couple while traveling and they highly recommended this tour & guide.
 We loved spending the day exploring the seven lakes; it was stunning and a great change of scenery, weather & culture.
-We took a Yandex to the border crossing and our guide met us at the Tashkent border on the other side.
+We took a Yandex to the border crossing and our guide met us at the Tajikistan border on the other side.
 We had no issues crossing but note that impatient locals will try and cut you in line so stand your ground!

-• If you are interested, please DM us at @ellisontravels and we can share our guides number.
+• If you are interested, please DM us at @ellisontravels and we can share our guide’s number.

 • Manti na Zakaz - you know a restaurant is going to be amazing when there’s only one thing on the menu.
 Strongly recommend.
+Google Maps / Yandex Maps

 • Sharof Bobo Oshxonasi - not the best plov we ate but it was tasty enough, we probably came here too late.
+Google Maps / Yandex Maps

 • Shokhrukh Nur - solid shashlik and delicious lagman.
+Google Maps / Yandex Maps

 • Kafe Bobur - but when you want more meat on a stick, our favorite shashlik spot.
+Google Maps / Yandex Maps

 • Kokandskaya Somsa - we did not venture here but this came strongly recommended from a friend, best somsa in Central Asia according to him!
+Google Maps / Yandex Maps

 Po-i-Kalon complex at golden hour viewed from the Ark fortress, Kalon Minaret and Mir-i-Arab Madrassa turquoise domes glowing in warm evening light, Bukhara, Uzbekistan